+CHICAGO -- Nonfat and some low-fat products are taking the lead in the dairy aisle, while juice sales are leaving milk in the cold.
 These were some of the conclusions presented at the 1995 Dairy Foods Industry Convention here, from a study undertaken by A.C.
 Nielsen, Schaumburg, Ill., for the International Dairy Foods Association, Washington.
 Cheese was the only segment that showed growth among the refrigerated dairy products covered in the study, which represented U.S. supermarkets with ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give you INSTANT access to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’s FREE, easy and quick.
 What are you waiting for!
 In addition you will also receive complimentary access to the SN salary survey data tables.